 This Coffee Will Make a Coffee Drinker Out of You

-Though I am a non-coffee drinker, the tastes were very different and I found the coffee smooth and delicious.
-Of course I had to doctor mine up with sugar and cream, but it was enjoyable, and did not have the typical aftertaste.
-We also got to try a sampling of the pre-roasted coffee beans.
-Afterwards, Rich opened the floor for questions.
-When the tour concludes, he sent us home with a pound of our favorite roast of coffee.
+Though I am a non-coffee drinker, the tastes were different and I found the coffee smooth and delicious.
+Of course I had to doctor mine up with sugar and cream, but it was enjoyable, and did not have the typical coffee aftertaste.
+We also tried a sampling of the pre-roasted coffee beans.
+Afterwards, Rich answered questions.
+When the tour concluded, he sent us home with a pound of our favorite roast of coffee.
 How great is that?
-All for $30 ticket price.
+All for a $30 ticket price.

-Taking this tour through the eyes of someone who does not drink coffee (unless you classify an occasional pumpkin spice latte just for social kicks as a coffee drinker), you may have different feelings on the coffee process.
-Boquete coffee crops are now produced and exported all over the world, and are some of the best in the world.
-Brazil is the leading exporter with over five billion pounds harvested annually.
+Taking this coffee tour through the eyes of someone who does not drink coffee (unless you classify an occasional Pumpkin Spice Latte just for social kicks as a coffee drinker), you may have different feelings on the coffee process.
+Boquete coffee crops are now produced and exported all over the world.
+They are known as some of the best beans in the world.
+Brazil is the leading coffee exporter with over five billion pounds harvested annually.